devbjackson/churn-prediction-platform/README.md

 # Churn Prediction Platform

 This repository contains a multi-service machine learning platform for predicting customer churn.
-The platform includes a Python-based ML service using FastAPI and scikit-learn, a C# backend API, and Docker Compose orchestration for easy deployment.
+The platform includes a Python-based ML service using FastAPI and scikit-learn, a C# backend API, a React frontend, and Docker Compose orchestration for easy deployment.

 ---